warmans/cv/CV.md

 *From most recent to least:*

-*At Fraugster I was the first member of a new team responsible for building out the frontend (Typescript/Angular), backend (Go) and infrastructure (K8s) for a new frontend project.
-The objective was to give customers analytics and configuration options beyond a simple API.
+*At Fraugster I was the first member of a new team responsible for building out the frontend (Typescript/Angular), backend (Go) and infrastructure (K8s) for our "dashboard" project.
+The objective was to give customers analytics and configuration tools to introspect and configure their integration.
 This meant creating systems for processing time series data, raw data storage/life-cycle management, tools for writing business rules and simulating them across historic data, user management and so on.*
 *Over the course of 6+ years I have continued to develop this project as well as taking on more management responsibilities,